About Exercise Glucose Spikes

 How do I remove an exercise spike from my Levels score?

-When you log an activity as "Strenuous”, that entire Zone won’t impact your Stability Score.
+💡 When you log an activity as "Strenuous”, that log and any other created within 2 hours won’t impact your Stability Score.
 If you don't want your exercise spikes to affect your Levels scores, follow the instructions below.

-2. On your Today page, scroll down to your Timeline and select the activity you want to edit
+• On your Today page, scroll down to your Timeline and tap on the activity you want to edit

-5. Tap on "Done" (2).
+• Tap on "Save" (2).
 Logging the activity as "strenuous" should prevent your workout from negatively impacting your day's score

 To adjust max heart rate:

-2. You'll see a 'Max heart rate' option, you can update this according to your max heart rate threshold.
+• You'll see a 'Max heart rate' option, you can update this according to your max heart rate threshold

 Did this article answer your question?
 Thanks for the feedback!
 There was a problem submitting your feedback.
 Please try again later.